 Yamba is the poster child for the beautiful beaches of Northern NSW.
 (Image: Destination NSW)

-4. Visit a picturesque peach farm
+5. Visit a picturesque peach farm

 For those craving an escape to the country, The Peach Farm delivers with its rural surrounds in the Lower Clarence a top spot to forage for local produce.
-Visitors to the family farm can – for a fee – feed the animals before convening at the darling café for cakes, scones, slices and sausage rolls.
+Visitors to the family farm can – for a fee – feed the animals before convening at the darling cafe for cakes, scones, slices and sausage rolls.

-5. Chow down at the Yamba Prawn Shack
+7. Chow down at the Yamba Prawn Shack

 Change your clocks to Clarence Valley time and settle in for a tasting at the Clarence Distillery, where you can sample tasting paddles and cocktails made from Chilli Vodka, Ruby Rosella Gin or The Duke dry gin.
-As well as supporting local producers, the rustic distillery in the industrial estate donates $2 from every bottle of vodka to organisations responsible for protecting the coastal emu.
+As well as supporting local producers, this rustic distillery in the industrial estate donates $2 from every bottle of vodka to organisations responsible for protecting the coastal emu.

 Settle in for a tasting at the Clarence Distillery.

 The Pacific Hotel is a Yamba mainstay (and a great place to stay).
-An Art Deco beauty that has one of the best seats in town.
-It’s also a prominent landmark in a town where surf, sea, and sun are on tap so expect a few crusty old surfers to be lurking on the deck, searching for swell.
+An Art Deco beauty that has one of the best seats in town, it’s also a prominent landmark in a town where surf, sea, and sun are on tap – so expect a few crusty old surfers to be lurking on the deck, searching for swell.
 Go for the house-beer-battered fish served with salad and fries and stay for the live entertainment.

 Stay at this art deco beauty.
 (Image: Pacific Hotel Yamba)

-8. Wobbly Chook Brewery
+12. Check out the Wobbly Chook Brewery

 Corkscrew around the Clarence for long enough and chances are you will be steered toward the Wobbly Chook Brewing Co. located in Yamba’s industrial estate.
 The selection of beers on offer at the microbrewery includes lagers, IPAs and brown ales, which will, according to owner Justin ‘put hairs on your chest’.
 The brewery is also open for breakfast and lunch, selling everything from B&E rolls to burgers.

-9. Tackle the Yuraygir Coastal Walk
+13. Hike along the Yuraygir Coastal Walk

 The multi-day Yuraygir walk along the Clarence Coast is dotted with places to stop for a snorkel or swim or to look out for whales.
 The 65-kilometre-long multi-day walk traces the coastline from Angourie to Red Rock with overnight stops at beautiful beach campgrounds.